How Sweet It Is! FRG’s Partnership with Cornell University’s Maple Program

 Clearly passionate about educating others and providing his team’s very specialized and extensive syrup production and forest preservation research and data, to those looking to tap a few backyard trees or larger wholesale/retail producers, Farrell travels all over the Northeast teaching syrup production, forest preservation, and how these trees provide a high-quality product without taking anything away from the environment.

 During our visit, we were fascinated by not only the machinery, technology, and the maze of tubing and the sheer volume of sap pouring down the tubes, but also as foodies and sustainable products junkies, we were amazed to watch as the maple water converted into delicious syrup – that we got to try straight from the spout of the boiler.

 We continually strive to keep learning and connecting with our purveyors.
-And as this story is a personal one for us, as one of our team members grew up down the street from the forest and loved going there as a child, we’re proud to share it and offer our team and our guests that personal connection.
+And as this story is a personal one for us, as one of our team members grew up just down the road from the forest and loved going there as a child, we’re proud to share it and offer our team and guests that personal connection.

-So, if you happen to be in the Lake Placid, NY area, be sure to stop by the Cornell University’s Uihlein Forest … and tell them their friends at Founding Farmers sent you!
+So, if you happen to be in the Lake Placid, NY area, be sure to stop by the Cornell University’s Uihlein Forest… and tell ’em their friends at Founding Farmers sent you!